ABelov91/RaCheTheR/README.md

 If direct experimental data are available, they are plotted in 1/T-lg K coordinates along with the proposed approximation (solid line).

-Error bars on all plots correspond to 1 standard deviation.
+Error bars in all plots correspond to 1 standard deviation.

 2)